rahmonov/alcazar/README.md

 ## TODO:

-- add exception handler and demo it with 500 and 404 pages
 - add allowed methods to `api.route()` should work only for function based handlers
 - in tests, create a factory function/class that creates handlers (function based, class based)
 - add more tests and rearrange them into files and folders